 Tumor cases account for another important group of oral surgery patients.
 Tumors of the mouth and throat are common in the dog but occur less frequently in the cat.
 Oral tumors frequently go unnoticed by the pets' owners until the tumor reaches a fairly advanced stage of development, making it more difficult to treat successfully.
 A variety of lesions may occur, including benign and malignant conditions.
 Non-cancerous masses and swellings such as gingival hyperplasia and infectious conditions may be confused with oral tumors.
 Conversely, oral malignancies may present as non-healing, ulcerated sores instead of "typical" prominent masses.
 Early recognition of suspicious swellings or persistent sores is critical and, when evident, should be brought to the attention of the veterinarian.
 Recently developed surgical techniques for removing oral tumors and radiotherapy are now available.
 These techniques often give excellent results, both in terms of cosmetic appearance and prognosis, provided they are applied at an early stage.

-A greater awareness of dental disease in the dog amongst veterinary practitioners and pet owners will greatly contribute to the early recognition and prevention of dental problems, in particular periodontal disease.
+A greater awareness of dental disease in the dog and cat amongst veterinary practitioners and pet owners will greatly contribute to the early recognition and prevention of dental problems, in particular periodontal disease.
 This is important, because periodontal disease may have a serious impact on a pet's well-being and general health.
 Great advances have been made in veterinary dentistry and a wide spectrum of dental therapeutic options are now available.